dwrobel/flatcam/README.md

 - fixed some bugs in Tool Add feature of the new Non Copper Clear Tool
 - added some messages in the Non Copper Clear Tool
 - added parameters for coordinates no of decimals and for feedrate no of decimals used in the resulting GCODE.
 They are in EDIT -> Preferences -> CNC Job Options
-- modified the postprocessors to use the "decimals" parameters
+- modified the preprocessors to use the "decimals" parameters

 28.11.2018

 - added different methods of copper clearing (standard, seed, line_based) and "connect", "contour" options found in Paint function
 - remake of the non-copper clearing tool as a separate tool
 - modified the "About" menu entry to mention the main contributors to FlatCAM 3000
-- modified Marlin postprocessor according to modifications made by @redbull0174 user from FlatCAM.org forum
+- modified Marlin preprocessor according to modifications made by @redbull0174 user from FlatCAM.org forum
 - modified Move Tool so it will detect if there is no object to move and issue a message

 27.11.2018